Andrew Tatarsky

 Andrew Tatarsky (born August 11, 1955) is an American psychologist and the founder and director of the Center for Optimal Living.
 He teaches in New York City as the Professor of Professional Practice for the Harm Reduction Psychotherapy Certificate Program at the New School for Social Research.
 Tatarsky is known for developing Integrative Harm Reduction Therapy (IHRP), a treatment for the spectrum of substance use disorders and other high-risk behaviors.

 Education

 Tatarsky attended the City College of New York, where he graduated with Research Honors in psychology, summa cum laude in 1977.
-At the City College of New York he was elected member of the Phi Beta Kappa Society and received the Bernard A. Ackerman Research Award.
+At the City College of New York he was elected member of Phi Beta Kappa society and received the Bernard A. Ackerman Research Award.
 He received his Ph.D. in clinical psychology from the City College of the City University of New York in 1986.

 Career

 Early in his career, Tatarsky served as the Clinical Director and Senior Psychotherapist at The DiMele Center for Psychotherapy, where he directed a cocaine consultation service.
 Simultaneously, in his private practice Tatarsky began to work with psychotherapy clients who were actively using substances, finding his clients to be staying in treatment and improving.
 These experiences served as the foundation for his criticism of the abstinence based model for substance use treatment, the limitation of the disease model of addiction, and his development of Harm Reduction Psychotherapy.